LEDNet: Joint Low-light Enhancement and Deblurring in the Dark: Experiments

 \subsection{Evaluation on LOL-Blur Dataset}

 We quantitatively and qualitatively evaluate the proposed LEDNet on our LOL-Blur Dataset.
 Since the joint task is newly-defined in this paper, there is no method available to make a comparison directly.
 We carefully choose and combine existing representative low-light enhancement and deblurring methods, providing three types of baselines for comparisons.
-The first two types are cascade of two pretrained networks, one for enhancement and another for deblurring.
-Note that we do not retrained the cascading networks due to the unavailability of respective ground-truth for blurring and low-light.
-The models in the third type are retrained on our LOL-Blur dataset.
 Specifically, the baseline methods lay on following three categories:

 \textbf{1.
 Enhancement $\rightarrow$ Deblurring.} We choose the recent representative light enhancement networks Zero-DCE~\cite{zerodce} and RUAS~\cite{liu2021retinex} followed by a state-of-the-art deblurring network MIMO-UNet~\cite{cho2021rethinking}.